best steak in london

 nusr-et steak restaurant London

-Where: The Park Tower Knightsbridge Hotel, 101 Knightsbridge, London, SW1X 7EZ
+Where: 101 Knightsbridge, SW1X 7EZ

 Why: Most of the headlines generated by Nusr-Et concentrate on the exorbitant prices charged by the viral, Knightsbridge-based restaurant.
 Plus, the fact that many of the cuts come covered in gold leaf.
-To concentrate on the steak, rather than price, for a second, it’s worth noting that Nusr-Et serves only halal beef, mainly USDA prime cuts and, as you’d expect, plenty of Japanese Wagyu.
+To concentrate on the steak, rather than price, for a second, it’s worth noting that Nusr-Et serves only halal beef, mainly USDA prime cuts and, as you’d expect, plenty of Japanese wagyu.
 OK, so even the slenderest of steaks will set you back three digits, but, as most reviewers begrudgingly admit, the meat at Nusr-Et is some of the best in the capital.

 Visit nusr-et.com